InfoPark Kochi

-Infopark, Kochi is an information technology park situated in the city of Kochi, Kerala, India.
-Established in 2004 by the Government of Kerala, the park is spread over 323 acre of campus across two phases, housing 582 companies which employs about 72,000 professionals as of 2025.
+Infopark Kochi is an information technology park in the city of Kochi, Kerala, India.
+Established in 2004 by the Government of Kerala, the park is spread over 323 acre of campus across two phases, housing 582 companies which employ about 72,000 professionals as of 2025.

 The Phase 1 campus is fully developed spread over a 101 acre with more than 7 e6sqft of operational built-up space.
 Infopark Phase II is spread over 160 acre of campus area which would have a total built-up space of 8 e6sqft upon completion and is expected to employ more than 100,000 professionals.

 The notable tenants in the park include Indian technology giants like Tata Consultancy Services, Wipro, HCL Technologies, Tech Mahindra, LTIMindtree, UST Global, and foreign corporations like IBM, Cognizant, KPMG, Ernst & Young, IQVIA, Xerox, Conduent, NOV, Invesco, EXL Service, Hubbell, Alight, Nielsen, Geodis and Buck.

-The Infopark campus currently has 9.2 e6sqft of built-up area and is the major contributor of IT export revenue from the state of Kerala.
+The Infopark campus currently has 9.2 e6sqft of built-up area and is the major contributor of IT export revenue from the state of Keralam.
 IT exports from Infopark which stood at ₹32 billion in 2016–17, doubled in a period of 4 years, rising to ₹63.1 billion in 2020–21.
 A huge real estate boom was triggered soon after Infopark started to attract big MNCs from around the globe.
 Infopark changed the landscape and lifestyle of Kochi, particularly the Kakkanad area.
 A new culture got evolved and more and more commercial and residential ventures started to rise up which then extended the limits of Kochi city to further north end.

-The park is built on the 'Hub and Spoke model' for the development of the Information Technology industry in Kerala.
+The park is built on the 'Hub and Spoke model' for the development of the Information Technology industry in Keralam.
 Infopark acts as the hub to the spokes located at Thrissur and Cherthala.